mrocklin/thesis/math-num-linalg.md

 ### Multiple Intermediate Representations Encourages Experimentation

-Broadly applicable software will never be able to anticipate all possible use cases.
+Broadly applicable software is unable to anticipate all possible use cases.
 In this situation it is important to provide clean intermediate representations at a variety of levels.
 This project allows users to manipulate representations at the math/term, DAG, and Fortran levels.
 Care has been taken so that each representation is human readable to specialists within the relevant domain.

 This encourages future development within the project.
 For example to support multiple output languages we only need to translate from the DAG level, a relatively short conceptual distance relative the the size of the entire project.
 We currently support Fortran and DOT (for visualization) but adding other languages is a straightforward process.

 This encourages development outside the project.
-In section \ref{sec:static-scheduling} we will manipulate the DAG with an external composable static scheduler and then re-inject the transformed result into our compiler chain.
+In Section \ref{sec:static-scheduling} we manipulate the DAG with an external composable static scheduler and then re-inject the transformed result into our compiler chain.
 Additionally scientific users can use the resulting Fortran90 code as a template for future by-hand development.